 Solutions for the Eye

-Synakis has developed a novel hydrogel biomaterial specifically designed for ocular delivery.
-Our biomaterial is injectable, biocompatible, biodegradable, non-swelling and transparent.
-The hydrogel is made of the natural polysaccharide hyaluronan, which is then crosslinked using stable chemistry.
-We are developing our biomaterial as a vitreous substitute for vitreoretinal surgery and to deliver engineered therapeutics to treat leading causes of blindness.
+Synakis has developed a novel hydrogel biomaterial, SNK-125, specifically designed for ocular delivery.
+SNK-125 is injectable, biocompatible, biodegradable, non-swelling and transparent.
+SNK-125 is made of the natural polysaccharide hyaluronan, which is then crosslinked using stable chemistry.
+We are developing SNK-125 as a vitreous substitute for retinal surgery and to deliver engineered therapeutics to treat leading causes of blindness.

 What is our Technology Used For?

-The problem: Various retinal conditions, including retinal detachment, require a vitrectomy: surgical removal of the vitreous humor to access and repair the retina.
-The vitreous is then replaced with a substitute material to tamponade the retina during recovery.
-Current clinical substitutes – namely gases and silicone oils – cause significant discomfort during patient recovery, including blurred vision, extensive head posturing, risk of glaucoma, revision procedures and/or removal surgeries.
+The Problem: Various retinal conditions, including retinal detachment, require a vitrectomy: surgical removal of the vitreous humor to access and repair the retina.
+The vitreous is then replaced with a substitute material to ensure the retina stays attached during recovery.
+Current clinical substitutes – gases and silicone oils – cause significant discomfort during patient recovery, including blurred vision, extensive head posturing, risk of glaucoma, and follow-up surgeries.
 As a result, patients are precluded from work, leisure activities, and air travel for several weeks or longer.
-There is an unmet need for a new biomimetic vitreous substitute to improve patient recovery following retinal surgery.
+There is a significant unmet need for a new biomimetic vitreous substitute to improve patient recovery following retinal surgery.

-Our solution: Synakis’ novel hydrogel biomaterial is a promising alternative to the sub-optimal materials currently used in the clinic.
-Our biomimetic hydrogel is injectable, transparent, biocompatible, biodegradable, non-swelling, and fully compatible with current vitreoretinal surgical procedures.
-Our biomaterial will allow patients recovering from retinal surgery to see clearly and avoid extensive head posturing, conferring a comfortable recovery and quick return to normal life.
+Our Solution: Synakis’ novel biomaterial SNK-125 is a promising alternative to the suboptimal materials currently used in the clinic.
+SNK-125 is injectable, transparent, biocompatible, biodegradable, non-swelling, and fully compatible with current vitreoretinal surgical procedures.
+SNK-125 will allow patients recovering from retinal surgery to see clearly and avoid extensive head posturing, conferring a comfortable recovery and quick return to normal life.

-The problem: Treatment of glaucoma requires daily administration of therapeutic eye drops, or intracameral implants that require invasive surgery.
+The Problem: Treatment of glaucoma requires administration of therapeutic eye drops daily, or intracameral implants that require invasive injections.

-Our solution: Synakis has combined our biomaterial with prodrug formulations to deliver a long-acting treatment for glaucoma.
-Non-invasive administration of our hydrogel into the subconjunctival space provides a prolonged delivery of small molecule therapeutics which obviates the need for daily eye drops or intracameral surgery.
+Our Solution: Synakis has developed SNK-225: our novel biomaterial loaded with with prodrug formulations to deliver a long-acting treatment for glaucoma.
+Non-invasive administration of SNK-225 into the subconjunctival space provides a prolonged delivery of small molecule therapeutics which obviate the need for daily eye drops or intracameral injections.

-Our solution: Synakis has combined our biomaterial with state-of-the-art protein engineering techniques to stabilize biologic therapeutics and mediate their extended delivery to the back of the eye.
-Our technology provides enhanced bioavailability and a prolonged therapeutic window to reduce the frequency of injections.
+Our Solution: Synakis has developed SNK-325: our novel biomaterial combined with state-of-the-art protein engineering techniques to stabilize biologic therapeutics and mediate their extended delivery to the back of the eye.
+SNK-325 provides enhanced bioavailability and a prolonged therapeutic window to reduce the frequency of injections.

 Publications